ahur-system/TerminalAgent/examples/inline-usage-examples.md

-# TerminalAI Inline Usage Examples
+# Terminal Agent Inline Usage Examples

-This file demonstrates various ways to use TerminalAI with inline arguments and different command-line options.
+This file demonstrates various ways to use Terminal Agent with inline arguments and different command-line options.

 ## 🚀 **Basic Usage Examples**